Data Mining Techniques and Process

 What is Data Mining?

 Simply put, data mining is an analytical procedure to convert raw data into meaningful and useful pieces of information.
-It is the application of specific software to mine through a wide array of data in a search for specific patterns that communicate both knowledge and insights into the business owner.
+It is the application of specific software to mine through a wide array of data whether it's social media platforms or other data sources in a search for specific patterns that communicate both knowledge and insights into the business owner.

 The models derived or extracted cannot be discovered without the help of the mining software.
 This is due to the complexity of the data for an individual to sift through.